ayaz95/Email-SMS-Spam-Detection/README.md

 - `Dating_data.csv` - This file is also contains information related to scammers who specifically have done dating scams in the past.

 ## Requirements

-List the software, libraries, and dependencies required to run your project.
-For example:

 - Python 3.x
 - nltk
 - NumPy